GV-Shriya/Weather-App/README.md

 Works for Android and Web

-A progress indicator exists between different queries
+A brief animation or presence of progress indicator exists between different queries

 Desktop Layout: